pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

   </tr>
   <tr>
     <td>setReferences()</td>
-    <td>Method available from the PrometheusCounters and PrometheusMetricsService classes and used to store component references in a References object.</td>
+    <td>Method available from the PrometheusCounters and PrometheusMetricsController classes and used to store component references in a References component.</td>
   </tr>
 </table>